 2012 November - The last of the artefacts taken from Machu Picchu by US archaeologist Hiram Bingham are returned to Peru under a 2010 agreement.
 Mr Bingham brought the site to international attention in 1911.

-2013 June - A court in Lima sentences the last of the original leaders of the Shining Path rebels to life in prison.
-Florindo Flores, known as Comrade Artemio, is found guilty of terrorism, drug trafficking and money laundering.
+2013 June - The last of the original Shining Path rebel leaders, Florindo Flores alias Comrade Artemio, is sentenced to life in prison on charges of terrorism, drug trafficking and money laundering.

 2013 June - President Humala rejects a request to pardon the jailed former leader Alberto Fujimori on humanitarian grounds.

-2013 September - UN report says Peru has become the world's main grower of coca leaves- the raw ingredient for cocaine.
-It says coca plantations in Peru covered 60,400 hectares last year.
+2013 September - UN report says Peru has become the world's main grower of coca leaves - the raw ingredient for cocaine.

-2014 January - The United Nations' highest court defines the maritime boundary between Peru and Chile after an acrimonious dispute between the two neighbours.
-Judges award Peru parts of the Pacific Ocean but keep rich fishing grounds in Chilean hands.
+2014 January - The United Nations' highest court rules on the maritime border dispute with Chile, award Peru parts of the Pacific Ocean but keeping rich fishing grounds in Chilean hands.

-2014 July - Prime Minister Rene Cornejo resigns following allegations that one of his advisors offered money to discredit a political opponent.
-Employment Minister Ana Jara is appointed as the sixth Peruvian prime minister in less than three years.
+2014 July - Prime Minister Rene Cornejo resigns following allegations that an advisors offered money to discredit a political opponent.
+Ana Jara is appointed the sixth prime minister in fewer than three years.

 2014 September - The Peruvian government appoints a commission to investigate illegal logging along the Peru-Brazil border in the Amazon rainforest, following the murder of four indigenous leaders.